Collins-Ruto/contact_page/README.md

 # contact_page
+An example of a sufficient contact page.
+The mail function is dependent on FormSubmit free mail forwarding system.
-An example of a sufficient contact page please consider changing the colors to ones you prefer
+Please consider changing the colors to ones you prefer.
+Included is an example of a success or thank you page.